nikhil550/fabric-samples/auction/ascending-auction/README.md

 node appOrg1.js
 ```

-The application connects to the network and starts a listener that waits for an auction to be started.
-You can see the application notify you when the listener has started:
+The application connects to the channel and adds a listener to the ascending auction smart contract.
+You can see the application notify you that the listener has started:
 ```
 <-- added contract listener
 ```

-The listener will wait until an auction is started on the channel.
-When an auction has been created, the application will start a loop that contains the logic of how the auction administrator will interact with the auction.
-The program is designed to help each organization sell as many goods for the highest possible price:
+The listener will notify the application when a new auction has been created, and the item that the auction is selling.
+The auction administrator can then search their private data collection for bids and asks for the item being sold.
+After the auction has started, the auction administrator follows a logic that allows the organization to fill as many asks from its sellers for the highest possible price:

-- When a new round is created, each organization queries the their private data collection for the bids from buyers on the item sold by the auction.
-If organization finds that the bid is above the price of the round, the bid is added to the auction.
+- When a new round is created, the application reads the bids from buyers on the item sold by the auction.
+Any bids that are above the round price are added to the auction round.
-- When a new round is created, each organization also queries their private data collection for asks from seller.
-All Asks below the round price are added to the round.
+- When a new round is created, the application also reads the asks for the item.
+Any asks that are below round price are added to the auction round.
-- Each organization iterates through the rounds of the auction.
-When the quantity sold is less the the demand from bids in the final round, the organization tries to create a new round.
+- When the quantity sold is less than demand in the round with the highest price, the application will try to create a new round.
-- If the quantity sold is the same as demand for the final round.
+- If the quantity sold is the same as demand in the round with the highest price, the application will try to close the auction.

-This logic will run until the listener learns that the final round has been closed, after which the auction is ended.
+The application will run the logic above until the listener learns that the auction has been closed.
+After the auction closed, the auction will be formally removed, and all rounds but the final round will be removed.

-In your terminal for Org2, make sure that you are the same directory:
+Now that Org1 is waiting for an auction to be created, we can create the auction using the Org2 application.
+Open the terminal for Org2, make sure that you are the same directory:

 ```
 cd fabric-samples/auction/ascending/application-javascript